 1: Dating distracts you from your main goal of discovering and defining your sober self.

 The beginning of a recovery process is all about learning a new way to live.
-This work involves learning new skills, practicing the disciplines needed for a new way of life, repairing relationships, seeking support from other people in recovery, and more.
+This work involves learning new skills, practicing the disciplines needed for a new way of life, repairing relationships, seeking support from others in recovery, and more.
 You’re creating a healthy new version of yourself, your sober self.

 2: Dating can contribute to a risk of relapse in early sobriety.

 Even harmonious relationships have a level of stress that can distract someone from the work of recovery.
 New relationships bring with them a sense of uncertainty at the beginning that can cause stress, too.
-These stressors in any relationship have to be managed, and a person early in recovery may not yet have the tools to manage them.
+These stressors in any relationship must be managed, and a person early in recovery may not yet have the tools to manage them.

-Relapse can be caused by other factors besides stress.
-It may come from an inability to focus on developing positive character traits or how to establish healthy boundaries.
-The person you’re involved with may themselves not be in a healthy place in their life as dating began.
+Other factors besides stress can cause relapse.
+It may come from an inability to focus on developing positive character traits or establishing healthy boundaries.
+The person you’re involved with may not be in a healthy place in their life as dating began.
 A major life change could occur for one or both of you.

 3: Dating can be a way to repurpose addictive behaviors by becoming consumed with a new person instead of a drug.